alefligiero/beginner-java-exercises/README.md

-# beginner-java-exercises
+# java-exercises

-Repository aimed at exercises solved in JAVA by me =) These exercises come from the course Java COMPLETO 2023 Object Oriented Programming +Projects
+## Repository focused on exercises solved in JAVA by me, ranging from the principles of programming to object-oriented programming
+## These exercises come from the course Java COMPLETO 2023 Object Oriented Programming +Projects